-For your business to generate enough revenue, you have to come up with strategies for effective consumer relations.
-It’s known that engaged customers can produce up to 50% more income and sales than one-purchase buyers.
+For your business to thrive, you have to maintain authentic and long-lasting customer relationships and increase customer retention.
+Research shows that engaged customers contribute up to 50% more company income and sales than one-purchase buyers.

-Customer relationship marketing uses personalized communication between the business and customer to sell services or products.
+Customer relationship marketing uses personalized communication between the company and the customer to make their experience better.
 The established relationship can turn into a long-term contract between the company and the customer.
 Primarily, the business will focus on customer loyalty and long-term engagement rather than short-term sales.

-Eventually, once the relationship marketing strategy has worked, it will create a secure customer connection, which, in turn, will encourage free word-of-mouth recommendation and on-going business.
+Eventually, once the relationship marketing strategy has worked, it will create a secure customer connection, which, in turn, will encourage free word-of-mouth recommendation and customer retention.